kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

 ### *OpenSearch Concepts*
 - `Documents` - things you are searching for.
 They can be more text - any structured JSON data works.
 Every document has a unique ID and a type
-- `Types` - defines the schema and mappng shared by documents that represent the same sort of thing. (being deprecated)
+- `Types` - defines the schema and mapping shared by documents that represent the same sort of thing. ( being deprecated )
-- `Indices` - an index powers search into all documents within a collection of types.
+- `Indexes` - an index powers search into all documents within a collection of types.
 THey contain inverted indices taht let you search across everything within them at once.

 > `Types` are going to be a thing of the past soon.
 > So you really want to think about `Documents` & `Indexes`.